 Instructor evaluation: Your teaching supervisors (including one or more of the course professor, the course coordinator(s), and the TA Supervisors) will also provide written feedback and evaluation at the end of the semester.
-The evaluation form includes an overall rating on a three-point scale (Outstanding, Satisfactory, Unsatisfactory), and space for written comments.
+They will have an opportunity to document either exceptional or unsatisfactory work.
+The Department will follow up on any reports of unsatisfactory work with a goal of helping you become a better teacher.